microprediction/timemachines/README.md

 (Many, many packages wrap statsmodels.tsa)

-Then, if you think you'll want to use models that need tensorflow
+Then, if you think you'll want to use models that need tensorflow or pandas ...

     pip install tensorflow
+    pip install pandas

-however it is okay to skip this.
-You may get better performance by first installing tensorflow following the [instructions](https://www.tensorflow.org/install) and perhaps reading this [thread](https://stackoverflow.com/questions/66092421/how-to-rebuild-tensorflow-with-the-compiler-flags).
+Failure to do so may limit your options somewhat.
+As an aside you may get better performance by first installing tensorflow following the [instructions](https://www.tensorflow.org/install) and perhaps reading this [thread](https://stackoverflow.com/questions/66092421/how-to-rebuild-tensorflow-with-the-compiler-flags).

 Finally, it is time to install the packages you wish to employ.
 You may wish to first check the [Elo ratings](https://microprediction.github.io/timeseries-elo-ratings/html_leaderboards/univariate-k_003.html) to get a vague idea of accuracy and speed, and which packages you wish to install.
 But here are some suggestions: